8go/matrix-commander/README.md

   - isort matrix-commander.py
   - flake8 matrix-commander.py
   - python3 -m black --line-length 79 matrix-commander.py
-- there is a script called `lintmc.sh` in `scripts` directory for that
+- There is a script called `lintmc.sh` in `scripts` directory for that.

 # License